 Side Events

-Side meetings and workshops will be held on Monday, October 13 and Tuesday, October 14 in the
+Side meetings and workshops will be held on Monday, October 13 and Tuesday, October 14, in the Davidson-Gundy Alumni Center at UT Dallas.
+Registration for side meetings is now closed.
+Please email Misha Sinner (michael.sinner@nrel.gov) for more information.

-Please note that the schedule is subject to change and exact start and end times for meeting have not yet been finalized.
 Meetings are free to attend unless the host chooses to charge for attendance and include catering.
 A separate registration page to sign up for side meetings will be posted at a later date.
 See below for descriptions of the meetings and workshops.

 Task 55 REFWIND